 How Is Your Metabolic Type Influenced?

 Your metabolic type is influenced by the types of food you eat and how much physical exercise you get.
-A fat burner type is far more likely to have a low-carbohydrate diet, while a sugar burner type will likely have a lot of sugar in their food intake.
+A fat burner type is far more likely to have a low-carbohydrate diet, while sugar burners will likely have a lot of sugar in their food intake.

 Having type 2 diabetes and issues with insulin resistance could also influence your blood sugar and metabolic type .
 And along with that comes the same issue of becoming overly reliant on glucose with less fat metabolism.